 - Excessive spelling & grammar issues (i.e., no eye for details)

-- Generalized goals (i.e., “I want to work here because this company can help me grow” as opposed to “I know your company is the leader in cheese marketing, and this is something that I am both interested in and excited to learn more about)
+- Generalized goals (i.e., “I want to work here because this company can help me grow” as opposed to “I know your company is the leader in cheese market, and this is something that I am both interested in and excited to learn more about)

 The red flags that you use to do the initial weeding out of résumés is entirely up to you and the recruiting team.
 However, you may want to remember that not every candidate is what they seem from their résumés, so these red flags should only serve as an indicator of a problem that, without question, won’t fly at your company.